nragonese/Phase1Exercises/r4ds_explore_exercises.md

 a.
 First it adds the matrix with both, then only the 2nd matrixes number

 Exercises 5.6.7
 Exercises 7.3.4
+1)	X is height.
+Y,Z are measurements across
+2)	There’s a massive gap in count at ~2,000
+3)	21, 1600
 Exercises 7.4.1
 1)	Histogram they’re not included, bar chart they’re marked as 0s.
 2)	Allows the functions to run by removing nulls